emarcey/cicerone/glossary/breweries.clean.md

 # Meux Brewery
 -  London Porter brewery that set the record for largest aging vat.
 Several people were killed in 1814 when one vat exploded and flooded a street

+# Miller Brewing Company
+-  American brewery founded by Frederick Miller in 1855
+-  1855, Miller purchased Plank Road Brewing and renamed
+-  1966, purchased by W.R.
+Grace
+-  1969, purchased by Philip Morris
+-  1973, Miller Brewing Company was the 7th largest US brewer
+	-  Miller acquired a formula for a "light" beer, a style previously marketed as a diet beer
+		-  re-branded as "Tastes great!
+Less Filling!"
+-  1980, Miller had tripled in size, becoming the #2 brewer in the US
+-  2002, South African Breweries purchased, and formed SABMiller
+-  2007, SABMiller merged with Molson Coors to form MillerCoors

 # Monts De Cats
 -  trappist monastery in France that began selling beer in 2011.